 - For best results make sure your butter, eggs, sour cream, and milk have all come to room temperature before you begin baking.

 - When you measure your flour, be sure you’re not packing it into the measuring cup.
 Packed flour will yield a dense and dry cake.

 - For the frosting, you’ll want to make sure your butter and cream cheese are VERY soft before creaming it.

 - If you’d like your cake to look exactly like mine does in these photos, simply top it with fresh raspberries and twisted lemon slices.

-Don’t let the Summer slip by without baking this lemon raspberry cake!
+Don’t let the Summer slip by without baking this moist and delicious lemon raspberry cake!

 If you try this recipe, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day.

-- 1 cup (2 sticks or 8 ounces) butter, at room temperature
+- 1 cup (2 sticks or 8 ounces) unsalted butter, at room temperature

 - 1 and 1/2 cups granulated sugar